 Community Tennis Courts

 A range of other activities are provided for young people within the City, with a popular skate park at Collins Reserve (Valetta Road, Kidman Park) and Henley Oval (White Street, Henley Beach).
-A BMX track is located at Aquatic Reserve (Bower Road, Semaphore Park).
+A BMX track is at Aquatic Reserve (Bower Road, Semaphore Park).
 A total of 24 of our parks have basketball mini-courts where you can take your netball or basketball and practice your shooting skills.